Opselon/PortfolioSuite/README.md

     ```

 2.  **Navigate to a Template**
-    `cd` into the directory of the template you want to use.
+    `cd` into the directory of your chosen **TypeScript UI template**.
     ```bash
-    # Example using the 'nosh-e-jan' template
+    # Example for a Next.js and Tailwind CSS template:
-    cd PortfolioSuite/nosh-e-jan
+    cd PortfolioSuite/nextjs-typescript-template-name
     ```

 3.  **Install & Run**